anupamasharan/o-demethylase_metagenome_search/README.md

 #### 2.1: Download metagenomic data

 This is demonstrated using <a href = "https://docs.ropensci.org/biomartr/"> biomartr </a> package in R. This package interfaces with the NCBI portal through R. One shortcoming of this package is that it downloads whole datasets with no way of selecting specific metegenomic datasets and/or files within those datasets.
-The metegenome_dataset_download R markdown file provided here also includes other packages to overcome these shortcomings and allow the user to be specific with dataset selection.
-This file can be easily modified to get any metagenome dataset of interest on NCBI and converted into an executable script.
+The "metegenome_dataset_download" R markdown file provided here also includes other packages to overcome these shortcomings and allow the user to be specific with dataset selection.
+This file can be easily modified to get any metagenome dataset of interest on NCBI and can also be converted into an executable script.

 ###### Note: Usually very big datasets can be more efficiently downloaded using online NCBI FTP site or the JGI-IMG download portal.
 The R script included in this tutorial is to enable easy interfacing with the other steps, implemented in R.

 #### 2.2: Use hmmsearch to get hits

 We will use the hmm profile generated in part 1.3.3 to get o-demethylase putative hits from our dataset.
+The following is a sample code that cane be modified as per the users requirement.
+Other forms of output can also be generated.
+In this pipeline, we will specifically use the table format of output (--tblout option) to get the desired headers.

-$ hmmsearch -o path/filename.out -A path_to_msa_of_all_hits.sto desired_hmm_profile_name.hmm sequence_database_to_search.faa
+$ hmmsearch -o path/filename.txt -A path/msa_of_all_hits.sto --tblout path/filename.txt desired_hmm_profile_name.hmm sequence_database_to_search.faa

+hmmsearch -o /nfs/homes/sharanan/Documents/R_term_project/trial.txt -A /nfs/homes/sharanan/Documents/R_term_project/trial.sto --tblout /nfs/homes/sharanan/Documents/R_term_project/trial_table.txt --domtblout /nfs/homes/sharanan/Documents/R_term_project/trial_dom_table.txt /nfs/homes/sharanan/Documents/R_term_project/MT2.hmm /nfs/homes/sharanan/Documents/R_term_project/MT2_triplets_with_template.fasta

 Alternatively hmmscan can also be used but hmmsearch is faster